 The price covers the following services:

-- 3-night stay in double/twin room and breakfast at 3-star hotel in Nuoro;
+- 3-night stay in a double/twin room and breakfast at a 3-star hotel in Nuoro

-- Lunch with local shepherds on Day 2 (vegan option available);
+- Lunch with local shepherds on Day 2 (vegetarian option available)

-- Dinner at hotel on Days 1 and 3;
+- Dinner at the hotel on Day 1

-- Activities and entrance fees for all the attractions listed in the tour summary;
+- Activities and entrance fees for all the attractions listed in the summary itinerary

-- All bus transfers to the locations and attractions included in the tour;
+- All bus transfers to the locations and attractions included in the itinerary

-P.N.: If you require the accommodation at the hotel on the night before the beginning of the activities (4 May) as well as the return transfer from the main airports of the island, please get in touch at your earliest convenience in order for us to make arrangements in due time.
+P.N.: If you require accommodation at the hotel on the night before the start of the tour – 22 April – as well as return transfer from the main airports of the island, please get in touch at your earliest convenience in order for us to make arrangements in due time.

 The following prices apply:

-– Accommodation in double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Olbia airport to Nuoro: 80 Euros* per person;
+– Accommodation in a double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Olbia airport to Nuoro: 80 Euros* per person

-– Accommodation in double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Alghero airport to Nuoro: 90 Euros* per person;
+– Accommodation in a double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Alghero airport to Nuoro: 90 Euros* per person

-– Accommodation in double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Cagliari airport to Nuoro: 100 Euros* per person;
+– Accommodation in a double/twin room with breakfast at a 3-star hotel in Nuoro + return transfer from Cagliari airport to Nuoro: 100 Euros* per person

 *price refers to transfers by coach, or minibus up to 8 seats; surcharges apply if you opt for a minicab.

-Daily activities run from around 9 am until 6 pm every day;
+Daily activities run from around 9 am (after breakfast) until 6 pm every day

-In the event of adverse weather conditions, attractions included in the tour can be exchanged or replaced by other attractions among those suggested by the guide;
+In the event of adverse weather conditions or other inconveniences beyond our control, attractions included in the tour can be exchanged or replaced by other attractions among those suggested by the guide

-- Transfers included will be in larger buses than usual to ensure a reasonable amount of space among passangers while in the vehicle;
+- Transfers included will be in larger buses than usual to ensure a reasonable amount of space among passengers while in the vehicle